 Strong religious focus in the early years - One of the main differences that sets St. Thomas apart, is our focus on the Catholic religion.
 We believe that faith formation begins when our students walk in the door.
-The entire school uses the Blest Are We religion series to ensure that no content is missed.
-Students attend Mass weekly and beginning in first grade help plan and prepare the Mass at different times throughout the year.
+Kindergarten through eighth grade use the Blest Are We religion series.
+Second grade also incorporates Dynamic Catholic Blessed series for First Reconciliation and First Communion preparation.
+Students attend Mass weekly and beginning in first grade students help plan and prepare the Mass at different times throughout the year.

 Service Learning – Service is a hallmark of the Catholic Church and our students are introduced to the joy of service at an early age.
 Classes take turns making cards for the elderly and shut-ins of our parish.
 The primary classes also complete at least one service learning project each year.

-Enrichment Classes – All primary students participate in enrichment classes in the areas of physical education, music, art, library, Spanish, and computers on a weekly basis to learn skills in the various areas.
+Enrichment Classes – All primary students participate in enrichment classes in the areas of physical education, music, art, library, and Spanish on a weekly basis to learn skills in the various areas.

 Field Trips – Field trips are incorporated in learning units as a culminating educational experience.
 Primary students attend four Children’s Theater productions at the Taft Theater during the year, go to the Cincinnati Zoo, visit a local florist, tour the Ft.
-Thomas Fire Department, attend a presentation at the planetarium and visit the Passionist Nuns.
+Thomas Fire Department, and visit the Passionist Nuns.
 The kindergarten also visits a pumpkin patch in the fall.